 The streamlined Playa Inflatable SUP Board from Hala is the best inflatable SUP for surfing or touring on our list.
 Its shorter length is countered by its low rails and elevated bow and tail.
 This allows surfers to catch the waves more easily, and also makes the Hala Playa very easy to manoeuvre.
 Surfers can feel confident standing on the Hala Playa, too, due to its diamond groove EVA deck pad.

 The board comes with three click-to-remove fins: two 4” fins and one large 8” centre flex fin.
 This makes the board extremely versatile as users can adjust the fin set up to suit the paddling conditions.
 Speaking of versatility, the Hala Playa is fitted with multiple D-rings and front bungee cords for attaching gear or even a kayak seat.

-The only downside is that the Hala Playa Inflatable SUP comes with a premium price tag, and it’s slightly disappointing that a paddle is not included in the package.
+The only downside is that the Hala Playa Inflatable SUP comes with a premium price tag.
 However, Hala is known for producing top quality inflatable paddle boards and the Playa iSUP is no exception.
 The board is made from a fusion of carbon and drop stitch construction which gives a similar look, feel, and durability to a hardboard.